acidburn0zzz/nolith-release-tools/doc/security.md

   https://dev.gitlab.org/gitlab/gitlab-ee against the
   [`security` branch](https://dev.gitlab.org/gitlab/gitlab-ee/tree/security)

+### 1. Create an issue to track the security patch release

+In order to keep track of the various tasks that need to happen before a security patch release is considered "complete", we create an issue on the [GitLab CE issue tracker] and update it as we progress.

+1. Create the issue using the [`security_patch_issue`](rake-tasks.md#security_patch_issueversion) Rake task:

+    ```sh
+    # NOTE: This command is an example!
+Update it to reflect new version numbers.
+    bundle exec rake "security_patch_issue[version]"
+    ```

+### 2. Complete the security patch release tasks

+Use the security patch issue created earlier to keep track of the process and mark off tasks as you complete them.

 ### About the security branch

 The `security` branch is "parallel" to `master` and ensure no one inadvertedly